Shimoe-Koharu16/RFOS-V2/README.md

 # RFOS-V2
 A predecessor of <a href=https://github.com/Shimoe-Koharu16/TagSyncNode>TagSyncNode</a>.
-RFOS V2 now has toast notifications, alert() and OTA updates via PrettyOTA.
+RFOS V2 now has toast notifications, alert() and OTA updates via ~~PrettyOTA~~ ElegantOTA.
 A feature was deprecated temporarily and will be soon added back

 ## Introduction of RFOS-V2